npauzenga/npauzenga.github.io/_portfolio/blocitoff.md

 #### Additional plans

-This particular project focuses on back-end techniques.
-The user stories and requirements prioritize functionality over beauty.
+This particular project focuses on server-side development techniques.
+The user stories and requirements prioritize function over form.
 For simplicity, the original app used very basic Bootstrap styling.

 However, as this app serves as a nice test subject, I have been and will continue to update the front-end appearance and functionality.
 As of 2/2016 Bootstrap has been removed and I've started re-writing the views sans-framework.
-There are [issues](https://github.com/npauzenga/Blocitoff/issues) but new features and styling will come soon

-## Technologies & Techniques Used
+## Process, Technologies & Techniques

 Rails, The [Interactor design pattern](http://eng.joingrouper.com/blog/2014/03/03/rails-the-missing-parts-interactors), Continuous Integration with [Travis](https://travis-ci.org/npauzenga/Blocitoff), and Test-Driven Development